Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-wireless-communication.md

 NFV truly is a step forward in network flexibility, but its reliance on software introduces performance bottlenecks.
 Virtual firewalls, for instance, need to handle traffic at wire speed, which can be very challenging for standard server CPUs.
 I  was told that hardware is inherently faster, and I believe FPGAs could offer an excellent solution if general purpose FPGAs were widely adopted in server infrastructure.
 For now, the cost of FPGAs is still too high, thus a hybrid approach, using FPGAs for critical tasks and software for less demanding functions might be the tradeoff (maybe GPU is the key?).

 ### Are SDN and/or NFV relevant for your semester project ?

-Our inovative project (see http://wal.ovh/) focuses on developing a WSN based water leak detection system for public water networks using acoustic and vibration sensors our goal is to identify specific spectral signatures emitted by leaks.
-The project relies on a distributed wireless sensor network with nodes communicating via LoRa.
-Scalability is at the heart of our project.

 If we hypothetically scale the water detection system to cover all of France, managing the large amount of data from thousands of gateways (concentrators of the network's nodes, a single gateway can manage hundreds of nodes) becomes a challenge.
 Integrating SDN between the gateways and the servers could allow centralized control of data flow.
 SDN could for example prioritize critical leak alerts over monitoring and route data dynamically based on real-time network conditions.